Most of it's boring

 30 August 2018

-I realise that BBC journalism seems to have degraded to trawling social media, but it's even sadder that their journalists cannot cut'n'paste the Twitterati properly.
+I realise that BBC journalism seems to have degraded to trawling social media, but it's even sadder that their journalists cannot copy/paste the Twitterati properly.
 Despite using double quotes, which I take to be a verbatim quotation, they managed to introduce three changes to the following message: ellipsis (…) changed to comma; ampersand (&) changed to and; and the complete dropping of will.

 (more…)